huggingface/optimum-intel/README.md

 You can load many more quantized models hosted on the hub under the Intel organization [`here`](https://huggingface.co/Intel).

-For more details, please refer to this [guide](https://huggingface.co/docs/optimum/main/en/intel/optimization_inc#apply-quantization-using-the-cli).
+For more details on the supported compression techniques, please refer to the [documentation](https://huggingface.co/docs/optimum/main/en/intel/optimization_inc).

 ## OpenVINO